 Contact Paul Davis for all your property damage needs.
 (225) 408-0390 or (844) 263-4732

-- Report the damage to your insurance company as soon as possible.
+- Report the damage to your insurance company as soon as you possibly can.

 - Are you sure your house is safe?
-Depending on the amount of damage, you may need to relocate temporarily until the cleanup and repairs are complete.
+Depending on the extent of the damage, you may need to relocate temporarily until the cleanup and repairs are finished.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

-You have suffered a water loss.
-While you are waiting for Paul Davis to arrive, below are some tips to help deal with the damage:
+You’ve suffered a water loss.
+While you are waiting for help to arrive, below are helpful tips to help deal with the damage:

-- Water Source: It is very important to shut off the water.
-For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.
+- Water Source: It is important to turn off the water.
+For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.

 - Floors: Dispose of as much standing water as possible, using a mop or towels.
-(Do not use a vacuum cleaner.)
+(Don’t use the vacuum cleaner.)

-- Carpeting: Blot soaked carpeting with clean, white towels.
+- Carpeting: Blot wet carpeting with clean, white towels.
 Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.

 Fire Damage Tips

 - Carpets: Avoid walking or tracking on carpet when possible.
-Do not use ”DIY” home carpet cleaners.
+Do not use “do-it-yourself” home carpet cleaners.

-- Ceilings/Walls: Don’t attempt to wash or wipe ceilings and other absorbent surfaces.
+- Ceilings/Walls: Do not attempt to wash or wipe ceilings or other absorbent surfaces.

-- Doors: Close doors in affected areas to focus smoke odors as much as possible.
+- Doors: Shut doors in affected rooms to restrict smoke odors as much as possible.

-- Furnace: Change the furnace or air conditioner filter if the blower is operating.
+- Furnace: Change the air conditioner or furnace filter if the blower is operating.
 Tape double pieces of cheesecloth over air registers with masking tape.

-- Plants: Wash plants with mild soap and water, cleaning both sides of the leaves.
+- Plants: Rinse plants with mild soap and water, cleaning both sides of the leaves.

 - Windows: If possible, open windows to ventilate.

-If your business or home has been damaged by storm, fire, mold, water or other disaster, Call Paul!
+If your home or business is damaged by storm, fire, mold, water or other disaster, Call Paul!